shourya0pratap/krmu_portfolio_project/README.md

 # krmu_portfolio_project
 krmu webdev portfolio project
 KRMU Webdev "Personal Portfolio" Project
+Submitted by - Shourya Pratap Singh
+Roll No. - 30
+Section - A
 The Structure of this Project is as follows:
     1. Header Section
     This Section contains Introductory content of the Project.
 It consists of Main Heading (<h1>) and Navigation Links (<nav>).